hashicorp/terraform-plugin-framework/docs/design/factories.md

 with no state of its own, just to implement a method on it, just to return a static resource definition.

-Separating types and values requires the provider developer to define an entire type, just like factory types, but it perhaps _feels_ less like type system gymnastics as it also bundles in the schema information with the factory, providing some separation between the type of resource and an instance of the resource at runtime.
+Separating resource types and instances requires the provider developer to define an entire type, just like factory types, but it perhaps _feels_ less like type system gymnastics as it also bundles in the schema information with the factory, providing some separation between the type of resource and an instance of the resource at runtime; it feels less like we're doing type gymnastics and more like we're faithfully surfacing a distinction Terraform makes.

 ### Reliability

-Anonymous and named function types, factory types, and separating types and values are all straightforward implementations, lean heavily on the Go compiler, and are relatively reliable as implementation patterns.
+Anonymous and named function types, factory types, and separating resource types and instances are all straightforward implementations, lean heavily on the Go compiler, and are relatively reliable as implementation patterns.

 Reflection circumvents the Go compiler and has a lot of sharp corner cases to it, which we may or may not have enough experience to predict, and is